18F/ux-guide/_pages/research/plan.md

 Compensating participants helps us reduce bias in our research.
 Not compensating research participants can limit our participant pool to people who have the privilege and flexibility to donate their time.
 We compensate participants for more than just the time they spend speaking with us.
 There can be additional costs like transportation, time off from work, and child care.
 We also compensate to show we value participants' lived experiences and expertise.
 Sometimes we ask participants to imagine or recall a painful personal experience, including previous difficulties that resulted from interactions with government services.

+#### Providing value to participants

-In addition to paying participants, there are other ways to recognize the value of participants’ knowledge and experience.
-These can include:
+In addition to [financial compensation]({{ site.baseurl }}/research/plan/#compensating-research-participants), there are additional ways you can recognize the value of participants’ knowledge and experience that help you with your research.
+The people who are the focus of our product/service can be left out of the design process once their feedback is initially collected and never know how valuable their contribution was.

+- Give credit to the people who would like their participation identified and quote/attribute with care so the research participants recognize their voices while providing the level of anonymity they prefer
+- Share decision making with participants where possible, such as making time for topics that they would like to share that are not on your research question list
+- Provide access to the data they provided you and the outcomes of your research where possible
-- Resources for additional information on the topic
-- Offering to find out answers to questions they may have
+- Share resources for additional information on the topic or finding out answers to questions they may have
-- Sharing outcomes of the research, and how the research impacted the final product
+- Share outcomes of the research, and how the research impacted the final product
+- Engage and re-engage with participants throughout the design process, sharing research synthesis with opportunities for clarification

 ## Outputs and outcomes